About Me

 Hi there, I am Travel-Lars, a Norwegian office rat in my thirties running aimlessly in the corporate hamster wheel of modern life ๐Ÿน๐ŸŽก.

-Instead of obsessing about some hypothetical future situation where all the stars line up and we have reached financial freedom, we should be trying to enjoy the journey by aspiring to become more present, and for me, that means and spending as much time as possible traveling or in nature (lately without my late great hairy german shepherd friend..).
+Instead of obsessing about some hypothetical future situation where all the stars line up and we have reached financial freedom, we should strive to enjoy the journey by aspiring to become more present, and for me, that means and spending as much time as possible traveling or in nature. lately without my late great hairy best friend (a german shepherd boy who died of cancer a couple of years ago).

 In the meantime we can only do our best to plan for tomorrow without sacrificing today..